Kim Kardashian Says She’s Trying For Another Baby

 According to People Magazine, Kim Kardashian admitted that she and Kanye West are trying to conceive their third child while filming Keeping Up With The Kardashians.
 Kim, who is already the mother of daughter North, 3, and son Saint, 1, revealed that she wants her children to have multiple siblings, much like the upbringing she had with siblings Kourtney, Khloe, Rob, Kendall, and Kylie.
 However, Kim’s body may prevent that from happening.

-In a newly released promo for this week’s all new episode of Keeping Up With The Kardashians, Kim reveals that her doctors don’t think going through another pregnancy would be wise, considering all of the problems she had in her first two pregnancies.
+In a newly released promo for this week’s all-new episode of Keeping Up With The Kardashians, Kim reveals that her doctors don’t think going through another pregnancy would be wise, considering all of the problems she had in her first two pregnancies.

 “”I’m going to try to have one more baby.
 I want my kids to have siblings, but the doctors don’t feel like it’s safe for me,” Kim Kardashian-West says in the clip.

 The video also reveals that Kim’s shocking baby bombshell is a big surprise to her sisters, Kourtney and Khloe Kardashian, as well her mother, Kris Jenner.
-“I don’t want you to do something that would put you in danger,” Kris tells her daughter in worried tone.
+“I don’t want you to do something that would put you in danger,” Kris tells her daughter in a worried tone.

 While pregnant with North West, Kim suffered from placenta accreta, which is a condition in which the placenta grows too far into the uterus.
 During her pregnancy with son, Saint, Kardashian revealed that he was breech, meaning he wasn’t turned the right direction for safe delivery while in utero.
 During an episode of Keeping Up With The Kardashians that aired last fall, Kim revealed that her doctors had warned her she could bleed to death due to pregnancy complications.